qyaozh/Keng/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is an update.
+New functions has been added.